delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 ### The value of `this`

-The value of `this` is one of JavaScript's most debated about aspects.
+The value of `this` is one of JavaScript's most debated aspects.

 In other languages, methods and functions are different things and a method _always_ has one -and only one- associated object, so `this` never changes.